divyanshu9821/Autonomous-Dinosaur/README.md

 1. now you can beat your friend's highscore without touching the keyboard.

 ## Few things to note:-
+* don't forget to install libraries if not present in your computer(use "pip install pillow" & "pip install pyautogui")

 * donot resize the chrome windows because program still look the same spot on screen and after resizing or shifting that spot does not hit by tree or bird

 * you cannot do anything on your computer for now.